perfection1st/websters-1828-api/README.md

-# Websters 1828 dictionary API
+# Websters 1828 Dictionary API

-Originally created by @CrossCrusaders, I've converted it to use the BunJS JavaScript runtime.
+Customized for use in my upcoming Best Bible App.